ArkhamElders/YARD/en-EN/006 - Combat Rules.md

 Sometimes, a surprise attack occurs.
 A rogue hidden in the shadows may strike before combat begins and the order is set.
 As an advantage, they also gain a bonus die to their attack.

-Each turn, a Wanderer may perform two actions of their choice:
+Each turn, a Wanderer may perform two actions of their choice, but only one of them can be an attack:
 - move
 - attack
 - dodge or counterattack